HomeLearning CenterWhat Are Recurring Payments and How Automation Can Streamline the Processes

 Sometimes, disputes may arise due to amount discrepancies, damaged products, or duplicated invoices.

-Because of that, when setting up Peakflo, you’ll be asked to fill common dispute reasons for us to pre-load in the customer portal.
+Because of that, when setting up Peakflo, you’ll be asked to fill in common dispute reasons for us to pre-load in the customer portal.

 As such, customers can easily raise a dispute by clicking the message icon and selecting one of the predetermined reasons.
 After that, you’ll receive an alert on the timeline regarding the issue.